colbysny/portfolio/README.md

 <br><br>
 ## Fusion Energy Modeling with ANSYS
 ### _computational physics for the future of energy_
-During an internship at Princeton Plasma Physics Laboratory, I modeled energy extraction from fusion plasmas by simulating a fluidized bed heat exchanger using Ansys Fluent CFD.
-The project aims to optimize the heat transfer processes within this system to improve the efficiency of future fusion engine designs.
-I used the simulations to compare the performance of various thermodynamic cycles, assessing their effectiveness in converting the extracted thermal energy into usable fusion power.
-The simulations will provide insights into which cycles offered the highest efficiency gains, informing the design of more effective heat exchangers and contributing to the development of next-generation fusion reactors.
+During an (ongoing) internship at Princeton Plasma Physics Laboratory, I modeled energy extraction from fusion plasmas by simulating a fluidized bed heat exchanger using Ansys Fluent CFD.
+The project aims to optimize the heat transfer processes within this system to improve the efficiency of future fusion power plant designs.
+I'm using the simulations to compare the performance of various thermodynamic cycles, assessing their effectiveness in converting the extracted thermal energy into usable fusion power.
+The simulations will provide insights into which cycles offer the highest efficiencies, informing the design of more effective heat exchangers for fusion.

 <br><br>